twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

    - Tables have columns and rows.
    - Columns have data types, the same way variables in programming languages have data types.
 Some common data types are varchar(number), which is like string with a max length, integer, and boolean.
 Postgres has many possible data types.
    - Usually tables have primary keys.
 This is a column that will have a unique value for every row.
+   - All SQL queries end in a ';'.

 #### Exercises